MaorW/final-project-terraform/README.md

 terraform apply "tfplan"
 ```

-6. Connect to the instance with the reactApp_URL link
+6. Connect to the instance with the reactApp_URL link/s

 ![Kiku](pic/Link-Instructions.png)